Breastfeeding an Adopted Baby

 For more information about adoptive breastfeeding or donated breastmilk, contact a lactation consultant or visit the following resources:

-International Breastfeeding Centre: Breastfeeding clinic and online information about adoptive breastfeeding
+- International Breastfeeding Centre: Breastfeeding clinic and online information about adoptive breastfeeding

-Human Milk 4 Human Babies: A network of independent breastmilk donors and adoptive parents looking for donated breastmilk
+- Human Milk 4 Human Babies: A network of independent breastmilk donors and adoptive parents looking for donated breastmilk

-La Leche League: Mother-to-mother breastfeeding support, encouragement, information and education
+- La Leche League: Mother-to-mother breastfeeding support, encouragement, information and education

 Information available through these links is the sole property of the companies and organizations listed therein.
-America Adoptions, Inc. provides this information as a courtesy and is in now way response for its content or accuracy.
+American Adoptions provides this information as a courtesy and is in no way responsible for its content or accuracy.